 What special precautions should I follow?

-Before using ganciclovir injection,
+Before receiving ganciclovir injection,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while receiving ganciclovir injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.